60307390/scheduler-udst-revamp/README.md

 - In PeopleSoft, go to the Enrollment page for classes (Manage Classes > Enrol).
-- Then, select the class that you want to put in the schedule using "Select Class" button.
+- Then, select the class that you want to put in the schedule using "Select Class" button (Or go to the course in **Course Catalog**).

-OR

-- Go to the respective course on Course Catalog.

 - Copy the entire page (Ctrl + A, Ctrl + C or select all manually and copy):
 - Paste the text into the *text input box* on the website.